w3c/Guide/editor/resources.md

+---
-# Onboarding Information for Editors
+title: Onboarding Information for Editors
+toc: true
+---

-# Group Specific Information
+## Group Specific Information
 * Your group's Email list and its archive
 * Your group's WebEx coordinate for group calls
 * Your group's IRC channel